 Because adventure seems to call our members, it was around 1986 that my husband, Chuck, and I decided to look up my Irish roots.
 It was before email and the technology of today.
 With only one prayer card and a name, Egan, to direct us, we flew to Shannon, Ireland, where our adventure began.
 Picture a hotel, a young, tall couple meeting us, taking us to dinner, then to the bar where conversation continued until 2 a.m. … Then the story began.

 Around that time, Marian Sanders (the adventurous spirit that she was) decided to travel to Morocco by herself.
 She challenged her ability and called it Travel & Tribulation – about a woman traveling alone.
 It proved to be a great experience providing much material for published articles.

-In 1987 photographers Bonnie Kamin and Susie Katz joined; Monica Conrady and Rebecca Bruns became members, also.
+In 1987 photographers Bonnie Kamin and Suzie Katz joined; Monica Conrady and Rebecca Bruns became members, also.
 Monica agreed to be the program chairperson, and Rebecca Bruns brought to light a discussion about upgrading a previous year’s Mexican travel book.
 Rebecca challenged our thinking about travel writing, sharing her ideas and stories with everyone.
 They added another dimension to our group.